Pooh's Heffalump Halloween Movie: Production

-The film was produced by Disneytoon Studios, and Toon City, a start up animation company founded by former Disney Feature Animation Florida employees.
+The film was produced by Disneytoon Studios, Toon City and Project Firefly, a start up animation company founded by former Disney Feature Animation Florida employees.

 Reception

 Cinemagazine rated the film 3 stars.

 Home media

 The film was released on direct-to-DVD and direct-to-VHS on September 13, 2005.
-It was later re-released on DVD as the Limited Edition on September 1, 2009.
+It was later re-released as the Limited Edition on September 1, 2009.
 The film is a part of Disney Movies Anywhere program.